 C2CGraphs.com

-C2CGraphs.com by Kim Latshaw is the only service I know of online that specializes in Corner to Corner Graphs with Word Formats.
+C2CGraphs.com, by Kim Latshaw, is the only online service I know of that specializes in Corner-to-Corner Graphs with Word Formats.
 In the tutorial about this concept.
 When I mean service, she is the only service I know where an image you want can be converted into both graph and written word instructions.

 As mentioned in the tutorial, if I were you, definitely invest a few dollars to have this service done for you.
 It will save you a ton of time.
 She runs an interactive Facebook Page where ideas are flowing, you will probably be over-inspired if you ask me.